smartwinnr/site-smartwinnr/site/content/post/accelerate-sales.md

 isFeatured: false
 date: '2016-09-22T03:09:32+08:00'
 tags: ["Sales", "Gamification"]
+relatedWith : ["The Psychology of Sales Gamification", "Gamification and Employee Engagement: the Why and the How"]
 ---

 Over the past few years, gamification has become a much talked-about approach towards increasing engagement.
 From Nike’s Fuelband to My Starbucks Rewards, gamification is being used in every situation as a positive motivational tool.
 But did you know that gamification approach <a id="more"></a>can really supercharge your sales team’s performance?
 Let us see how.